-The ATHLON® APLR3 FFP IR MOA Reticle APLR3 FFP IR MOA reticle has a large illuminated center with 1 moa hash mark increments and drop lines in 5 moa increment on vertical direction down to 40 moa, both of which help you quickly lock in your target and set holdover positions.
-The illuminated portion has a 2 moa span center cross with illuminated cross line extends to 40 moa on both vertical and horizontal direction.
-The drop lines have smaller dots with 1 moa in between and bigger dots at each 5 moa interval, starting 5 moa length horizontally and ending up 50 moa in length at the 40 moa drop line.
+The ATHLON® APLR2 FFP IR MOA Reticle APLR2 FFP IR MOA reticle is illuminated all the way with 1 moa hash mark increments and drop lines in 5 moa increment on vertical direction down to 50 moa, both of which help you quickly lock in your target and set holdover positions.
+The reticle has a 2 moa span center cross with illuminated cross line extends to 40 moa on both vertical and horizontal direction.
+The drop lines have smaller dots with 1 moa in between and bigger dots at each 5 moa interval, starting 5 moa length horizontally and ending up 50 moa in length at the 40th moa drop line.
 The illuminated reticle provides excellent low light visibility and accurate elevation holdovers all the way up to 40 moa with 1 moa markings increment.
-The unique design of having droplines going down to 40 moa with 5 moa between each drop line and 1 moa hash marks in between provide excellent holding over posi-tions for long precision shooting.
+The unique design of having droplines going down to 40 moa with 5 moa between each drop line and 1 moa hash marks in between provide excellent holding over positions for long precision shooting.
 Application: Precision Mid Range Shooting for both Tactical and Hunting